How Blockchain Defends Against Data Theft and Cyber Attacks?

 How can blockchain prevent data hacking

 Cybercrime is a major threat to the smooth functioning of the world.
 It is both costly and dangerous.
 Blockchain is a digital ledger that records transactions and employs cryptographic encryptions, smart contracts, and decentralization to keep data safe.
-As it stands, blockchain is the best possible way to put an end to cybersecurity breaches.
+As it stands, blockchain data hacking is the best possible way to put an end to cybersecurity breaches.

 Blockchain and Data Hacking

 Blockchain has applications in a variety of sectors.
 It is said to be one of the most disruptive technologies in the 21st century because of its versatility and ability to prevent security breaches.
-It is important to understand the basic building blocks of blockchain in order to understand how it achieves this level of security.
+It is important to understand the basic building blocks of blockchain to understand how it achieves this level of security.

 As mentioned before, a blockchain is a digital ledger that records transactions in basic units called blocks.